fsprojects/Paket/docs/content/faq.md

 The process is very easy and you can read more about it in the [convert from NuGet](convert-from-nuget.html) section.

+## Does Paket allow groups like bundler does?

+No at the moment we don't see the requirement for something like [bundler's groups](http://bundler.io/v1.7/groups.html).
+Longer discussion can be found [here](https://github.com/fsprojects/Paket/issues/116).

 ## Can I use Paket to manage npm/bower/whatever dependencies?

 [No.](https://github.com/fsprojects/Paket/issues/61) We don't believe in reinventing the wheel.